Join Our FREE Live Webinar

 4. Build A Cash Buyers List

-As noted above, a wholesaler’s buyers list is their directory of potential end buyers and an essential part of a wholesaler’s business so it is important to have multiple cash buyers available to contact and make sure you have a rock-solid list.
-Note that most wholesalers’ buyers are typically other real estate professionals – also looking to turn a profit on a wise investment property choice.
+As noted above, a wholesaler’s buyers list is their directory of potential end buyers and an essential part of a wholesaler’s business, so it is important to have multiple cash buyers available to contact and make sure you have a rock-solid list.
+Note that most wholesalers’ buyers are typically other real estate professionals who are also looking to turn a profit on a wise investment property choice.

 Without a robust list of potential buyers/investors, a wholesaler’s objective – to quickly reassign their equitable interest using an Assignment of Contract, would become significantly more challenging.